Green Leaves: History

 The house was purchased by George Washington Koontz, a banker, in 1849.
 Koontz moved into the area from Pennsylvania in 1836 and joined in business partnership with William Audley Britton that same year.
 Their bank, named Britton & Koontz Bank, was in existence until February 2014, when it merged with Home Bancorp, Inc., a Lafayette, Louisiana banking company.
 Koontz married Mary Roane Beltzhoover, and they had eight children.
-The Koontzes and their descendants added a south bedroom wing in the 1850s and connected the main section and the original building in the 1880s and 1890s.
+The Koontzes constructed a south bedroom wing in the 1850s and also added the front balconies.
+Later, their descendants connected the main section and the old kitchen building in the 1880s and 1890s.
 The home was inherited by their youngest daughter Virginia Lee, who married oil and cotton magnate Melchior S. Beltzhoover.
-The house is still owned by the descendants of Melchior and Virginia Lee Koontz Beltzhoover.
+In the 1920s, author Lyle Saxon was in Natchez gathering material for his book "Old Louisiana".
+Saxon asked to see owner Ruth Audley Beltzhoover's gardens, to which she replied, "It is only a garden of green leaves".
+Inspired by his reply, Mrs. Beltzhoover named the house Green Leaves.

+In 1928, the gardens were redesigned by landscape architect Paul L. Mueller of Minneapolis and Memphis.
 The house was listed on the National Register of Historic Places (NRHP) on March 29, 1979.
+It is still owned by the descendants of George Washington Koontz.